Palais Porcia, Vienna: History

 The first documented stone buildings on the site of present-day Palais Porcia emerged in the 15th century.
 The foundations are older, dating back to Roman period.

 In 1528 the cluster of buildings south of Freyung was purchased by the royal treasurer (German: königliche Pfennigmeister) Johann Löbl.
 In 1538 Löbl sold it to his successor, treasurer Count Gabriel von Salamanca-Ortenburg.
 The new owner commissioned the rebuilding of old medieval structures, using arcades to blend them into a single stately residence with then-fashionable Renaissance facade.
 The work was completed after the Count's death, in 1546.
 In 1592 the building passed to Hofkirchen and Losenstein families.
 In 1602 they began an extensive remodeling that added early Baroque detail to the original facade.
 Inside, the building acquired an ornate spiral staircase carved of "Royal limestone" (German: Kaiserstein) from Kaisersteinbruch.

-In 1627 the Palais passed to Count Wratislav zu Fürstenberg, in 1643 to Jörger von Tollet family, in 1660 to Count Johann Karl von Porcia.
-The building survived the fire of 1683 that destroyed the buildings of the nearby Freyung and is still named after the Porcias although the family disposed with the building in the 1720s.
+In 1627 the Palais passed to Count Wratislav zu Fürstenberg, in 1643 to Jörger von Tollet family, in 1660 to Count Johann Karl von Porcia, son and heir of Johann-Ferdinand von Porcia (Prince of the Holy Roman Empire after 1662).
+The building survived the fire of 1683 that destroyed the buildings of the nearby Freyung and is still named after the Princes of Porcia although the family disposed with the building in the 1720s.
 It became the property of statesman Bartholomäus von Tinti, who also owned the Schallaburg castle.
 In the 1750s it was purchased by the Court of Maria Theresa of Austria and remains a state property to date (2010).
 In 1883 the interiors were completely rebuilt, and the Palais became a courthouse.